Interana/eventsim/README.md

 When you run the simulator, it starts by generating a set of users with randomly picked properties.
 This includes attributes like names and location as well as usage characteristics, like user engagement.
 Eventsim uses a pseudo-random number generator: the generator is deterministic, but looks random.
-(We picked a Mersenne Twister as the PRNG because it's fast, and well respected.)

-You need to specify a configuration file (a sample is included in `examples/example-site.json`).
+You need to specify a configuration file (samples are included in `examples`).
 This file specifies how sessions are generated and how the fake website works.
 The simulator will also load in a set of data files that describe distributions for different parameters (like places, song names, and user agents).